steffen74/ConstitutionalAiTuning/README.md

 # pip install accelerate

 import os
-from ConstitutionalAiTuning.constitution_loader import load_constitution
+from ConstitutionalAiTuning.principles_loader import load_principles
 from ConstitutionalAiTuning.interaction import ModelInteractor from ConstitutionalAiTuning.utils.data_utils import import_prompts_from_csv

 HF_API_KEY = os.getenv('HF_API_KEY')

-# Load a constitution file (see examples/educational_assistant.json for an example)
-# Replace with the actual path to your constitution file
-constitution = load_constitution('examples/constitutions/educational_assistant.json')

-# Initialize the ModelInteractor with a model
-# Provide the Hugging Face API key if you want to use the Hugging Face inference API of that model (it must exist)
-# If you don't provide an API key, the model will be used locally
-interactor = ModelInteractor(hf_model="HuggingFaceH4/zephyr-7b-beta", hf_api_key=HF_API_KEY)

 # Import prompts from a CSV file
 prompts = import_prompts_from_csv('examples/prompts/physics_and_history_questions_5-12.csv')

-# Run a single interaction to get a revised response for the first prompt in the list
-single_interaction_response = interactor.run_single_interaction(prompts, constitution, prompt_index=0)
-single_interaction_response
+# Load a constitutional principles file
+principles = load_principles('examples/principles/educational_assistant_short.json')

+# Instatiate ModelInteractor for usage with the (free) Hugging Face Inference API:
+interactor = ModelInteractor(hf_model="HuggingFaceH4/zephyr-7b-beta", hf_api_key=HF_API_KEY)

-# Run the interaction loop to get revised responses for all prompts
+# Run loop to get improved answers for all prompts
-responses = interactor.run_interaction_loop(input_prompts, constitution)
+responses = interactor.run_answer_improvement_loop(prompts, principles)

-# Display the responses from the interaction loop
+# Save training data with improved answers to a CSV file
+interactor.save_prompts_and_revisions_to_csv(responses, 'examples/training_data/educational_assistant_sft.csv')

+# For the first few prompts display the randomly selected critique and revision pairs,
+# and the generated intitial answer, critique, and revision.
+for response in responses[1:10]:
     print("\n#############################################")
-    print("user_prompt:\n", response["user_prompt"])
+    print("### user_prompt:\n", response["user_prompt"])
-    print("initial_answer:\n", response["initial_answer"])
+    print("### initial_answer:\n", response["initial_answer"])
-    print("critique_request:\n", response["critique_request"])
+    print("### critique_request:\n", response["critique_request"])
-    print("critique:\n", response["critique"])
+    print("### critique:\n", response["critique"])
-    print("revision_request:\n", response["revision_request"])
+    print("### revision_request:\n", response["revision_request"])
-    print("revision:\n", response["revision"])
+    print("### revision:\n", response["revision"])
 ```

-### Explanation

-- **Pipeline Initialization**: We start by initializing a text generation pipeline from Hugging Face's Transformers.
-You can specify any model compatible with the text generation task.

-- **Constitution Loading**: We load the constitution using `load_constitution`, which contains the instructions for generating prompts.

-- **Prompt Generation**: An instance of `PromptTemplate` is created, and an initial answer prompt is generated.
+This example demonstrates the following steps:

+1. Import prompts from a CSV file using import_prompts_from_csv.
+2. Load a constitutional principles file using load_principles.
-- **Model Interactor**: We initialize the `ModelInteractor` class with the pipeline.
+3. Instantiate the ModelInteractor class with the desired model and Hugging Face API key.

-- **Execute Single Interaction Run**: Using the `run_single_interaction` method of `ModelInteractor`, we pass the user prompt to generate an initial answer, a critique, and a revised answer.

-- **Interaction Loop**: Demonstrates how to use the `run_interaction_loop` method to process multiple prompts and generate initial answers, critiques, and revisions.

-### Notes

-- Make sure to replace `'path/to/constitution.json'` and the chosen model in the pipeline defition with the actual path to your constitution file and the model you intend to use.
-- This example assumes that the necessary packages (`transformers`, etc.) are installed and that `constitution.json` is correctly formatted.
-- The exact output and behavior will depend on the model used and the contents of the constitution instructions.
+4. Run the run_answer_improvement_loop method to generate improved answers for all prompts based on the loaded principles.
+5. Save the generated training data with improved answers to a CSV file using save_prompts_and_revisions_to_csv.
+6. Print the initial answer, critique, and revision for the first few prompts.

+Note: This example uses the given example prompt and constititution files (`physics_and_history_questions_5-12.csv` and `educational_assistant_short.json`) that you might want to change according to your specific requirements.
+Additionally, you'll need to set the HF_API_KEY environment variable with your Hugging Face API key to use the free Inference API or a dedicated inference server that you setup on Hugging Face.

 ## Contributing